 The weight limit for this ride is 220 lb/100 kg, please enquire if you are an experienced rider exceeding this weight.

-In Ulaan Baatar you will stay in multi bed rooms (4-8 people) with ensuite.
-Twin rooms can be arranged on request.
-Two nights in an Ulaanbaatar hotel, two nights in a village guest house, ten nights camping, with the option of sleeping in our ger some nights.
-While driving between Ulaan Baatar and Tosontsengel you will stay in multi bed 'gers' (comfortable Mongolian felt tents).
-While riding, we will be camping, with 2 clients expected to share a 4 person hiking tent, so there is plenty of room.
+In Ulaan Baatar guests will stay in multi bed rooms (4-8 people) with ensuite bathrooms.
+Twin-rooms can be arranged on request.
+Two nights in an Ulaanbaatar hotel, two nights in a village guest house, ten nights camping, with the option of sleeping in the host's ger on some nights.
+While driving between Ulaan Baatar and Tosontsengel, riders will stay in multi bed 'gers' (comfortable Mongolian felt tents).
+While riding the group will be camping, with 2 riders expected to share a 4 person hiking tent, so there is plenty of room.
 Clients are not expected to share a tent with a member of the opposite sex (unless they choose to).
 Campsites will have a natural water source for washing, and a solar shower will be available.
 Toilet facilities will be basic.

 Mongolia has an extreme climate, with short hot summers and long cold winters.
 The best time to ride is the late spring/summer/early autumn period, from May to September, when the days tend to be warm and sunny.
 Nights are clear and cold even during summer, providing spectacular starry night skies.
 Showers can occur at any time, but are usually short-lived.